 Training and coaching are two different things, although some people use them interchangeably.
 Training is a structured lesson designed to provide the employee with the knowledge and skills to perform a task.
 Coaching, on the other hand, is a process designed to help the employee gain greater competence and to overcome barriers so as to improve job performance.

 You might picture it as when you were in school.
 During physical education, the gym teacher (trainer) taught you how to play basketball.
 Next you went out for the school team.
-You had a basic understanding of the game and its rules, but the coach personally taught you (coaching) the finer points of the game.
+You had a basic understanding of the game and its rules, but the coach personally taught you by coaching the finer points of the game.

 Training and coaching go hand-in-hand.
 First you train people with lots of technical support, and then you coach them with motivational pointers.